Photodetachment energy of negative hydrogen ions: Many-body Bethe logarithm

 \section{Many-body Bethe logarithm}

-In this appendix, we address the Bethe logarithm, the central and most intricate quantity entering the leading-order QED correction in a general many-body quantum system, of arbitrary masses and charges, interacting via an instantaneous Coulomb potential.
-Our starting point is some state $\big|0\big>$ of some energy $E_{0}$, solving $H\big|n\big>=E_{n}\big|n\big>$, whose Hamiltonian reads
+In this appendix, we address the Bethe logarithm, the central and most intricate quantity that enters the leading-order QED correction in a general $N$-body quantum system with arbitrary masses and charges interacting via an instantaneous Coulomb potential.
+Our starting point is some state $|0\rangle$ of energy $E_{0}$, solving $H|n\rangle =E_{n}|n\rangle$, where the Hamiltonian reads